enmyj/dataeng/README.md

-# dataeng
+# Data Engineering Snippets

-Data engineering notes and code snippets
+This repository is a consolidation of code snippets and notes acquired as a data engineer